artsandmetaphysics/goodlifeodyssey/_documents/metamorphoses.md

 ## Book III

 After Europa is stolen, her father “in an action bother paternal and perverse” demands that Cadmus, her brother, find her.
-He decides to flee and found a new city, and goes onto found the city of Thebes in Greece.
-Herodotus believed that Cadmus brought the Phoenician alphabet to the Greeks (_The Histories_ 5.58).
+Unable to, he decides to flee Tyre and found the new city of Boeotian Thebes.
+Incidentally, Herodotus believed that Cadmus brought the Phoenician alphabet to the Greeks (_The Histories_ 5.58).

-A great serpent kills many of Cadmus’ men, and so he pursues and kills the serpent.
+While founding Thebes, a great serpent kills many of Cadmus’ men, and so he pursues and kills the serpent.
 Afterwards, Athena instructs him to sow the serpent’s seeds into the ground.

 <blockquote class="poetry">
 <p>And then, incredibly, the dull clods stir:</p>